siobhanlgorman/knits-and-pieces/TESTING.md

 **Test Case**

 * To fully test the complete experience from registration to payment a new user Jack was created and taken through the full process.
-Two small bugs were found during this process (See Bugs section) Screenshots below:
+Two bugs were found during this process (See [Bugs](#bugs-and-fixes) section) Screenshots below:

 ![sign in](documentation/screenshots/jack-signin.png)